 Opening Hours and Tickets

 The Aquatopia season is from September to April.
-It is open daily during the October, summer and April school holidays from 11am.
+It’s generally open daily during the spring, summer and autumn school holidays from 11am.
 Outside of school holidays, during the Aquatopia season, it’s only open on weekends.
 You can check open times here.

 Entry costs $20 per person (5 yrs+) for everyone not living within the Fairfield City Council area.
 It costs $15 for residents.
 There is a family pass (2 adults and 2 kids under 15 yrs) for $65 (non-residents) or $55 (residents).

 Plus Fairfield City Council usually offer a discount at the end of the season – sometimes up to 50% off!

 Aquatopia is at Prairiewood Leisure Centre, just down the road from the Fairfield Showground.
 And it’s only about 20 mins south-west of Parramatta CBD.

 There’s lots of free on-site parking as well as unrestricted parking on nearby streets.
 Plus Aquatopia can be reached by bus.